 Managing app permission policies within Microsoft Teams

-In case users are unable to search Sequr app in the app store, it is required to verify app permission policies assigned to the users.
+In case users are unable to search Genea app in the app store, it is required to verify app permission policies assigned to the users.
 App permission policies for the users can be managed from Microsoft Teams admin center.
-For Sequr app to be available for searching and installing to users in the app store, you must ensure :
+For Genea app to be available for searching and installing to users in the app store, you must ensure :

 Allow 3rd party apps under Org-wide app settings.